colelawrence/decipad/apps/docs/docs/built-in-formulas/formulas-for-numbers.md

 ## grow

-This function compounds an initial value by a specific rate over any sequence or list of values.
+This formula compounds an initial value by a specific rate over any sequence or list of values.

 ```deci live
 Years = [date(2022), date(2023), date(2024), date(2025)]